 The Model 3’s “full self-driving computer” consists of two boards: one with custom AI chips for autonomous driving, and a media control unit for the “infotainment” system.
 A water-cooled heat sink is installed between the two boards.
 (Source – Nikkei xTech)

 It’s all about handling heavy loads of data, industry insiders say such technology to come up with others only around 2025 at the earliest.

 That means Tesla beat its rivals by six years and keeps improving, tough to catch!This raises goosebumps with other automakers.

 Tesla built this digital platform with a series of upgrades to the original Autopilot system it introduced in 2014.
 What was also called Hardware 1 was a driver-assistance system that allowed the car to follow others, mostly on highways, and automatically steer in a lane.

-Every couple of years, they pushed the offering further, culminating in the full self-driving computer.
+Year by year, they pushed the offering further, culminating in the full self-driving computer.
 And funds came their way too, in beating the cash-rich Toyota!

-The real reason for this delays are the computers like Tesla’s will obsolete the parts supply chains others have cultivated over decades, the engineer said.
+The real reason for these delays is the computers like Tesla’s will obsolete the parts supply chains others have cultivated over decades, the engineer said.

-These technology will drastically cut the number of electronic control units, or ECUs, in cars.
+These technologies will drastically cut the number of electronic control units, or ECUs, in cars.
 For suppliers that depend on these components, and their employees, this is a matter of life and death.

 Big automakers apparently feel obliged to continue using complicated webs of dozens of ECUs, while we only found a few in the Model 3. simply the supply chains that have helped today’s auto giants grow are now beginning to hamper their ability to innovate.